Goodguyperson/python-linked-list/README.md

-# python-linked-list
+# python-data-structures

-Creating a linked list in Python
+Implementing all major data structures in Python

-11/14/2018
+Linked List - 11/14/2018